Visualizing Terrain in ArcGIS Pro

 - Add Data to your map with the GeoTIFF file.

 - When asked to Build pyramids, this is optional.
 Pyramids are an internal representation of the raster data that can improve the responsiveness of the software when working with large data sets.
-It mayl take up to a minute to complete this operation.
+It may take up to a minute to complete this operation.

 - The SRTM data is in unpojected WGS 1984 format, which stretches areas in North America to appear wider than they are.
 Change projection to appropriate state plane coordinate system or to WGS 1984 Web Mercator if you anticipate using this data in a web map.

-By default, raster data is initially visualized as grayscale, which is a useful, largely neutral way to look at the data.
-However, to present the data to readers, a false color symbology can make the visualization more descriptive and appealing.
+A false color symbology can make the visualization more descriptive and appealing.
 As with all maps, caution should be used in presentation since false color can exaggerate or create a misimpression of what is actually on the ground.

 One classical way of visualizing elevation on two-dimensional maps is the use of contour lines that denote locations where the elevation crosses given intervals of elevation, such as 100 feet, 200 feet, 300 feet.
 In that example, the interval between contour lines is 100 feet.